zeleps/BootloaderZ/README.md

 # Bootloader-Z

-<b>IMPORTANT: This software, as any bootloader out there, might brick your device.
-USE AT YOUR OWN RISK.</b>
+# IMPORTANT: This software, as any bootloader out there, might brick your device.
+USE AT YOUR OWN RISK.

 This is a custom STM32F4xx bootloader that allows flashing firmware binaries via USB.